Zodt/EquatableSourceGenerator/README.md

 }
 ```
 <h5>
     The `EquatableSourceGenerator` will generate a partial class of `DummyModel`.
-It will tike that:
+It will like that:
 </h5>

 ```csharp